gokulm/BoltOn/docs/optional.md

     {
     }

-Create a custom interceptor in case if you want to tweak the MediatorContext, like the one mentioned [below](/optional/#interceptor) and create a custom UnitOfWorkOptionsBuilder to change the transaction isolation level or timeout, like the one mentioned [below](/optional/#unitofworkoptionsbuilder).
-And, finally register the custom interceptor and UnitOfWorksOptionsBuilder like this:
+And then create a custom interceptor in case if you want to tweak the MediatorContext, like the one mentioned [below](/optional/#interceptor) and create a custom UnitOfWorkOptionsBuilder to change the transaction isolation level or timeout, like the one mentioned [below](/optional/#unitofworkoptionsbuilder).
+And, finally register them like this:

     serviceCollection.RemoveInterceptor<MediatorContextInterceptor>();
     serviceCollection.AddInterceptor<CustomMediatorContextInterceptor>();